Kings County Distillery: History

 In 2016, Kings County Distillery opened The Gatehouses, a tasting room in the historic Sands Street gate of the Brooklyn Navy Yard.

+In 2026, Kings County Distillery celebrated its millionth bottle of whiskey sold.

 Products

 Kings County began by releasing an unaged corn whiskey, and later had a wider portfolio of whiskeys aged 2–7 years.
+Originally, due to small production, only 200 mL bottles were sold; as the business expanded, it began selling 375 mL bottles and 750 mL bottles by 2019.